cpske/ISP/assignment/week14.md

 ## Team Assignment for 22 Nov

-1. Separate configuration data from code.
+1. **Separate configuration data from code**.
 Use a configuration file and/or the environment.
    * Consider using the `python-decouple` package
    * Provide a sample configuration file, with comments

 2. Your application should have at least 3 methods of deployment:
    * Local installation ("dev" deployment)
-   * Cloud install ("production")
+   * Cloud deployment ("production")
-   * Testing (Django provides this)
+   * Test deployment (Django provides this)
+   * **Extra Credit** a "preview" cloud deployment that is entirely separate from "production"

-3. The "local" (dev) installation and test installation **must not** use the production (cloud) database!
-Use a separate database.
+3. The local installation **must not** use the production (cloud) database!
+Use a separate database, and make it user-selectable.

 4. Provide initial data for local installation.
 Installation instructions must include an **easy** way to initialize the database and add data, so app can be used.
    * Example: for recipes app, provide data for some categories and recipies.